keks24/raspberry-pi-luks/README.md

 ```

 #### Installing necessary packages in order to build an initramfs
-An `initramfs` is needed in order to decrypt the `root partition`.
+An `initramfs` is needed in order to decrypt the `root partition` on boot.
 The following packages will provide all tools to build it:
 ```bash
 (chroot) $ apt update
 (chroot) $ apt install busybox cryptsetup initramfs-tools